companieshouse/ocr-api/README.md

 Endpoint = `[server address]/ocr-api/api/ocr/image/tiff/extractText`

-The file to be converted is uploaded to the controller and the results (extracted text plus meta data) are returned.
+The file to be converted is uploaded to the controller, and the results (extracted text plus meta data) are returned.

 ## Logging